 The determination of medical necessity for transplant procedures is based on a combination of clinical data and the presence of indicators that would complicate surgery and affect postoperative recovery.
-The following policy outlines clinical documentation required for review of liver, kidney, heart, and lung transplant evaluation, listing and follow-up visit requests.
-Transplant admission requests are subject to separate prior authorization per plan-adopted guidelines.
+The following policy outlines clinical documentation required for review of liver, kidney, heart, and lung transplant requests.